shrey141102/PythonProjects/README.md

 ## Beginner Level Projects

+### Alarm Clock
+A beginner level project where you can enter the time you want to get up at.
+Perfect for beginners to learn about python.

+### Blackjack
+Experience the thrill of the casino with a simple text-based Blackjack game.
+Perfect for learning about game logic and conditional statements.

 ### Rock Paper Scissors
 Classic rock-paper-scissors game to test your luck against the computer.
 Simple yet entertaining.